CHFR-wide/flatpancakesss-site-fork/content/posts/playing-mario-kart-ds-online-20-years-later.md

 ![alt text](images/MKDS1.jpg)

-Disconnects were a frequent problem.

 ## How does the online multiplayer hold up?

-Before talking about the actual gameplay, I'd like to talk about the specifics of online play as it is not the same as playing the game normally.
+Before talking about the actual gameplay, it's important to note that online play is quite different to playing normally.

 is that there are some compromises made.